arnauudG/unified-data-governance/docs/internal/DOCUMENTATION_AUDIT.md

 **Recommendations:**

-- **Option A (minimal):** Remove the four toctree entries so the build is clean and the “API Reference” page only contains the current index text (and optionally a single “see README and code” note).
+- **Option A (minimal):** Remove the four toctree entries so the build is clean and the "API Reference" page only contains the current index text (and optionally a single "see README and code" note).
 - **Option B (full):** Add `docs/api/core.rst`, `repositories.rst`, `services.rst`, `utils.rst`, each with appropriate `.. automodule:: src.*` (e.g. `src.core.config`, `src.repositories.soda_repository`, etc.) so Sphinx generates real API docs from docstrings.

 ### 3.3 docs/_static